Medical-Image-Analysis-Laboratory/fabian_utils/README.md

 White Matter Heterogeneity:
 - WMHeterogeneity: White matter maturation processes implementation in FaBiAN simulator.
 ON - 1, OFF - 0. (default = 1)
+- ClipValue: clip value takes value between 0-1 and define the level of WM heterogeneity that can happen given the GA (optimization done by Andrès)

 ## Modifications to FaBIAN
 - `set_brainproperties`: new function that inputs brain property given field strength B0.
 This function can be further modify to enable setting random T1/T2 values given tissues, without any physical meaning for data augmentation (test required thoug, especially of epgm formalism).
 - `set_motion`, `motion_transform_mr`: new functions that enables inistialisation of custom motion bounds. `set_motion` takes a motion level in and outputs a matlab struct with motion bounds.
 This parameter is then input to FaBIAN main function and as argsin of `motion_transform_mr`.
+- `clipvalue`: is now a parameter to FaBIAN_main function.
+- `T1, T2 and clip values` can all be set randomly.